Women in Literature (Revision 4)

-English 307 critically examines the tradition in women's writing, deconstructs the pervasive images of women in literature, and analyses the way in which women use language to define their experiences.
-A variety of works from the nineteenth and twentieth centuries by Canadian, British, and American women will be studied, including three novels—Jane Eyre, Wide Sargasso Sea, and The Raven—a play by Caryl Churchill; poetry by Adrienne Rich, Emily Dickinson, Sylvia Plath, and Bronwen Wallace; and essays by Adrienne Rich and Virginia Woolf.
+English 307 critically examines the tradition in women’s writing, deconstructs the pervasive images of women in literature, and analyzes the way in which women use language to define their experiences.
+A variety of works by Canadian, British, and American women will be studied, including three novels (Jane Eyre, Wide Sargasso Sea, and Ravensong); a play by Caryl Churchill; poetry by Adrienne Rich, Emily Dickinson, Sylvia Plath, and Bronwen Wallace; and essays by Adrienne Rich and Virginia Woolf.

 - Unit 1: Reviewing Tradition

 - Unit 3: Recasting Roles

 - Unit 5: Reliving Experience

 To receive credit for ENGL 307, you must achieve a minimum grade of “D” (50 percent) on the final exam and achieve a composite course grade of at least “D” (50 percent).
 All assignments are required in order to pass the course.
 The weighting of the course assignments is as follows:

 The final examination for this course must be taken online with an AU approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
 For a list of invigilators that can accommodate online exams, visit the Exam Invigilation Network.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.